fooker/mnhttn/docs/buildguide.md

 The PCB comes in one peace with both halves connected with a break-off bridge.
 You need to separate both halves by breaking them apart.

-After breaking the appart, you're left with some spure marks.
+After breaking them appart, you're left with some spure marks.
 You can remove them with a file or a box cutter knife.

 ## Diodes